Skip To Main Content

 Taking ENSPRYNG

-Talk with your healthcare provider if you want to adjust your dosing schedule.
-They can help you find a solution that safely meets your needs.
+If you'd like to adjust your dosing schedule, please talk to your doctor before doing so.
+They can help you find a safe solution that better fits your needs.

 If a starting dose is missed, you should take it immediately, then maintain the 2-week dosing interval from your new starting date until the first 3 doses are complete, and then continue with ongoing doses every 4 weeks.